Window of Opportunity for Nonprofits

 Demographic Realities

-While early distributions of this wealth transfer benefit Generation X, the biggest gifts will come from Baby Boomers.
+While early distributions of the Great Wealth Transfer benefit Generation X, the biggest gifts will come from Baby Boomers.
 They’re finalizing estate plans right now, which means your organization’s window to be included in these plans is shrinking every day.

 Tax Incentives and Smart Giving